 Our feedback falls into three categories: required changes, highly recommended revisions, and suggested revisions.

-The Top 10 Problems page lists the common form and style issues that delay students at the F&S review along with tips for fixing the problems.
+The Top 10 Problems page lists the common F&S issues that delay students at the F&S review along with tips for fixing the problems.
 For questions, contact firstname.lastname@example.org.

 The order and pagination of the preliminary pages are as follows: